Code-Institute-Submissions/chef_mate/README.md

 The website consists of one single page, containing 4 separate sections:
 * A header
-* A "features" section
+* A "Our Services" section
-* A "testimonials" section
+* A "Reviews" section
-* A "register" section
+* A "Register" section

+A PDF with the wireframes can be found [here] (assets/wireframes/wireframes.pdf)

 The header section has a very basic layout.
 It contains a 'hero' section with a short sentence that defines what the service is about.